rhysd/notes-cli/README.md

 └── category3
     └── note6.md
 ```

+You can see more practical example home directory at [example directory](./example/notes-cli).

 If you set your favorite editor to `$NOTES_CLI_EDITOR` environment variable, it opens the newly
 created note file with it.
 You can seamlessly edit the file.